 Residential College 4

-The residential living-learning experience provided by the UTCP will help students develop critical thinking skills, an appreciation of the complex and inter-related challenges confronting the world today, effective communication, and personal and social responsibility.
-A host of informal learning activities, such as teas with distinguished visitors, reading pods, and student-led interest groups, complements the formal curriculum.
+Through its multidisciplinary curriculum, the UTCP will help students develop effective communications and strong writing skills, critical thinking skills, and intellectual breadth and rigour to tackle the complex, inter-related challenges confronting the world today.
+A host of informal learning activities, such as talks by distinguished visitors, as well as social and sporting activities, complements the formal curriculum.

 University Scholars Programme